Applying the Closed World Assumption to SUMO-based FOL Ontologies for Effective Commonsense Reasoning: Conclusions and Future Work

 \section{Conclusions and Future Work}

 To the best of our knowledge, up to now the research and evaluation of \SUMO{}-based FOL ontologies have been developed exclusively under the {\it Open World Assumption}.
 This paper reports on the first investigation on the application of the {\it Closed World Assumption} to \SUMO{}-based FOL ontologies.
-Exactly, we have applied the Careful CWA introduced by \cite{gelfond1986negation} to the {\it subclass} and {\it disjoint} relations.
-Moreover, we have tested two ways to apply the CWA to {\it disjoint}: i) by assuming disjointness and ii) by assuming non-disjointness.
-Our experimental results show that applying the CCWA to both {\it subclass} and {\it disjoint} relations improves the competency of the ontology by 47~\% when tested on a very large benchmark of 17,343 commonsense Competency Questions extracted from \WORDNET{} and its mapping to \SUMO{}.
-The approach assuming non-disjointness obtains the best results, but we think that in the future a combination of both approaches should be further investigated.
-Summing up, although the size of the ontologies has been increased at the cost of reducing their efficiency a bit, the resulting ontologies are far more competent.
-Additionally, falsity-tests perform more efficiently.
+Concretely, we have applied the Careful CWA introduced by \cite{gelfond1986negation} to the {\it subclass} and {\it disjoint} relations of a FOL version of \SUMO{}.
+We have checked two CWA formulations for {\it disjoint}: i) by assuming disjointness and ii) by assuming non-disjointness.
+We have tested these two formulations on a very large benchmark of 14,324 commonsense competency questions extracted from \WORDNET{} and its mapping to \SUMO{}.
+Summing up, although the size of the ontologies has been increased, the resulting ontologies are far more competent and keep their efficiency.
+Regardless of the CWA strategy applied to {\it disjoint}, our research empirically demonstrates that the competency of the ontology can improve more than $50$~\% when reasoning under the CWA.
+As a side effect, we have also discovered that the {\it missing} structural knowledge in \SUMO{} is nowadays one of the main obstacles for its practical application in automated commonsense reasoning tasks.
+In fact, almost $30$~\% of the structural knowledge about classes is missing in \ADIMENSUMO{}.
+Further, our proposal can help ontologists to complete the missing knowledge, for example by using \WORDNET{}.
+Thus, the practical utility of our proposal in tasks that require commonsense reasoning is clear.

-Future work also involves experimenting with other knowledge representation strategies such as the {\it Domain Closure Assumption} (DCA) and the {\it Unique Name Assumption} (UNA) \cite{LMP08}.
+Although the approach assuming disjointness obtains the best results, a combination of both approaches should be further investigated.
+For example, using \WORDNET{} as reliable source of knowledge, a possible approach is to weigh each new pair according to the number of solutions in which it is used and its kind ({\it passing}/{\it non-passing}), and then proceed to choose the most relevant ones while keeping consistency.
+Similar approaches could be taken into account by considering other sources of knowledge.
+Additionally, as discussed, suitable design criteria can facilitate the application of the CWA to FOL ontologies.
+Future work will focus on implementing the proposed strategies.
+It will also involve experimenting with other knowledge representation strategies such as the {\it Unique Name Assumption} (UNA) \cite{LMP08} and testing augmented versions of the ontology with other datasets such us the ones created in the Webchild project \cite{tandon2017webchild} and ConceptNet \cite{speer2017conceptnet}.

+\ack We would like to thank the reviewers for their comments, which helped improve this paper considerably.